 There is no children’s strength Lariam tablet.
 Adult tablets are divided to make up children’s doses.
+The tablets are scored for ease of splitting but it is best to use a pill cutter for accuracy.
+Lariam can be used in children from 5kg.
 See the table below for doses.
 See the manufacturer’s patient information leaflet for Lariam tablets.

 Lariam is taken once weekly on the same day each week, started 10 days before travel (first dose 10 days before, second 3 days before) and continued for 4 weeks after leaving malarial areas.

 |Weight||Age (approx.)||Weekly dose|